-Mayor Pete’s awkward embrace of billionaires isn’t a moral disagreement with Bernie Sanders, it’s a campaign strategy
+Mayor Pete’s awkward embrace of billionaires wasn’t a moral disagreement with Bernie Sanders, it was a failed campaign strategy

 - REUTERS/Shannon Stapleton

-That likely still leaves Buttigieg’s war chest slimmer than Sanders’, who also emerged as a frontrunner in Iowa and New Hampshire.
-It took Buttigieg until December 2019 to reach five million total donations, a total that Sanders had hit in July, according to The New York Times.
-Even with several donations to Buttigieg from billionaires hitting the $2,800 federal donation limit, the former mayor’s campaign is showing “signs of financial strain,” The Times reported.
+That left Buttigieg’s war chest slimmer than Sanders’, who emerged as a frontrunner after winning the majority of votes in Iowa, New Hampshire and Nevada.
+It took Buttigieg until December 2019 to reach 5 million total donations, a total that Sanders had hit in July, according to The New York Times.
+Even with several donations to Buttigieg from billionaires hitting the $2,800 federal donation limit, the former mayor’s campaign was showing “signs of financial strain,” The Times reported.

 Buttigieg took a break from the campaign trail to focus on fundraising in early February, according to The Times, while Sanders disclosed on February 6 that his campaign had raised $25 million in January alone, The Times reported.

-A representative for Buttigieg’s campaign did not immediately respond to Business Insider’s request for comment on Buttigieg’s decision to accept donations from billionaires.
+A representative for Buttigieg’s campaign did not respond to Business Insider’s request for comment on Buttigieg’s decision to accept donations from billionaires.

 The former mayor came under fire in December after attending a fundraiser in a wine cave which cost guests $2,800 apiece to dine under a chandelier covered in 1,500 Swarovski crystals. #PetesBillionaires trended on Twitter Friday after Sanders read aloud (and tweeted) a list of headlines calling Pete Buttigieg a “big business candidate” that “has most exclusive billionaire donors of any Democrat.”

-Both California Senator Kamala Harris and former Vice President Joe Biden have had more billionaire backers than Buttigieg, however.
-Biden accepted donations from 44 billionaires, Forbes reported.
-Harris had the financial support of 46 before dropping out of the race in December.
+Former Vice President Joe Biden has had more billionaire backers than Buttigieg, however.
+Biden accepted donations from 60 billionaires, Forbes reported.

 Buttigieg insists that he’s not a one-percenter.

-Buttigieg has repeatedly said that he’s the only Democratic candidate who is not a millionaire or billionaire, according to Forbes.
-Buttigieg and his husband Chasten have a combined net worth of about $100,000, Forbes estimates, as their tax returns show that $180,000 in student loans and two mortgages weigh against most of their wealth.
-The magazine estimates that Sanders is worth approximately $2.5 million, while Senator Elizabeth Warren is worth about $12 million.
+Buttigieg repeatedly said he was the only Democratic candidate who was not a millionaire or billionaire, according to Forbes.
+Buttigieg and his husband Chasten have a combined net worth of about $100,000, Business Insider reported, as their tax returns show that $180,000 in student loans and two mortgages weigh against most of their wealth.
+The magazine estimates that Sanders is worth approximately $2.5 million, while Sen. Elizabeth Warren is worth about $12 million.
 The Buttigiegs’ income is still substantially lower than that of Sanders, who each earned more than $1 million in 2018, Forbes reported.

 The 38-year-old former mayor’s net worth may have more to do with his age than his socioeconomic status, Elena Botella argues in a Forbes contributor piece.
 The six-figure salary Buttigieg earned during his eight years as South Bend’s mayor (with the exception of while he was deployed to Iraq in 2014) put him on track to become a millionaire by age 60 as his retirement savings grow.

-Buttigieg’s elite credentials don’t do much to help him convince progressives that he’s not pro-billionaire.
+Buttigieg’s elite credentials didn’t do much to help him convince progressives that he’s not pro-billionaire.

-Buttigieg’s wealthy upbringing makes him 42% less likable in the eyes of primary voters, INSIDER polls found.
+Buttigieg’s wealthy upbringing made him 42% less likable in the eyes of primary voters, INSIDER polls found.
 Buttigieg graduated from Harvard before being selected as a Rhodes scholar, and previously worked as a consultant for McKinsey & Company, the vaunted and controversial consultancy.

 Sanders, however, often uses his humble upbringing as the son of a paint salesman to pitch his views on inequality and his aggressive wealth tax proposal, according to Forbes.
-Buttigieg says he too supports raising taxes on wealthy Americans but has yet to release a formal proposal, but will use their wealth to fund his campaign, Business Insider reported.
+Buttigieg said he too supports raising taxes on wealthy Americans but never released a formal proposal.
+Still, he used their wealth to fund his campaign, Business Insider reported.

 “I will make exactly one promise to anybody,” Buttigieg said when questioned about his billionaire donors by Stephen Colbert, “whether they’re giving three bucks online or the maximum allowable by law, and the promise is I’m going to take that contribution and I’m going to use it to build the campaign that’s going to defeat Donald Trump so that we can actually get the reforms that this country needs.”